A divisionDivision No. 190 · Wednesday, 7 May 2025· Commons· Digital and Technology

 Voting Aye meant

-Support requiring public authorities to record biological sex accurately and separately from gender identity, in line with the Supreme Court's ruling on the Equality Act
+Support requiring public bodies to collect and use biological sex data accurately, distinct from gender identity, including in digital verification services — reflecting the Supreme Court's ruling that biological sex is the relevant protected characteristic under the Equality Act.

 Voting No meant